mugan86/i18n-angular-6-or-more/README.md

 {{ 'label' | translate}}
 ```

-'label' is a one value that load from <language-code>.json
+'label' is a one value that load text from <language-code-of-select-language>.json

+## Last udpate data: 2018/10/26

 ## License